-28. Council should not appoint councillors as members of its consultative committee Council will consider this matter at the October Workshop on committees. menibers of its consulative continuee Note from General Manager - The practice of appointing councillors to the staff consultative committee has worked well for this organisation for the past decade.
-There are benefits gained from this working relationship where the council representatives can speak on behalf of staff when matters such as salary systems are presented to the council for its deliberation.
-Councillors recognise and accept the different roles of the GM and councillors.
+28. Council should not appoint councilions as members of its consultative committee Note from General Manager - The practice of appointing councilors to the staff consultative committee has worked well for this organisation for the past decade.
+There are benefits gained from this working relationship where the council representatives can are benefits gamed from this working relationship where the council representatives can speak on behalf of staff when matters such as salary systems are presented to the council for its deliberation.
+Counciliors recognise and accept the different roles of the GM and councilors.
 This should be reflected in the Report.